PennyLaneAI/pennylane/doc/plugins.rst

 Plugins and ecosystem
 =====================

-.. todo:: Write a page on the official (and eventually unofficial) OpenQML plugins and ecosystem.
+.. todo:: Write a page on the official (and eventually unofficial) PennyLane plugins and ecosystem.